jinjinglow/FirstWord/README.md

 # FirstWord

+FirstWord was developed using OpenAI Codex.
+Portions of the codebase, documentation, and application design were generated with AI assistance and subsequently reviewed and adapted by the project team.

-FirstWord is designed to support frontline professionals in documenting observations, assessing potential concerns, and making informed decisions on whether a suspected case of child abuse should be escalated.
+FirstWord was designed to support frontline professionals in documenting observations, assessing potential concerns, and making informed decisions on whether a suspected case of child abuse should be escalated.

-FirstWord enables frontline professionals to record their observations through voice input, speeding up the documentation process.
-Audio recordings are transcribed, summarised, and consolidated with any previous case notes.
-The consolidated information is then assessed against the Break the Silence guidelines published by the Ministry of Social and Family Development (MSF) (Source: *https://www.msf.gov.sg/what-we-do/break-the-silence/home*).
+FirstWord would enable frontline professionals to record their observations through voice input, speeding up the documentation process.
+Audio recordings were transcribed, summarised, and consolidated with any previous case notes.
+The consolidated information iwould then be assessed against the Break the Silence guidelines published by the Ministry of Social and Family Development (MSF) (Source: *https://www.msf.gov.sg/what-we-do/break-the-silence/home*).

 Afterwhich, FirstWord would generate recommendations on the next appropriate steps, helping frontline professionals make an objective decision.

-By operating offline and storing only case IDs of each child, the solution ensures that information remains confidential.
+By operating offline and storing only case IDs of each child, the solution ensured that information remains confidential.
 The application would also be accessible in environments with limited internet connectivity.

 ### Home Screen